nickgerend/ai-analyst-mini/README.md

 # ai-analyst-mini

-Check out the demo notebook for a walkthrough on Text to SQL/Python execution using a only a local RTX-4080 and small language models that act as a mini analyst for IMDB!
+Check out the demo notebook for a walkthrough on Text to SQL/Python execution using only a local RTX-4080 and small language models that act as a mini analyst for IMDB!

 SLMs Models in the demo:
 - defog/sqlcoder-7b-2 for text to PostgreSQL